bozsahin/cogs542/README.md

 COURSE OUTLINE: </b>

 <ul>
-<li>W1: Combinators and computing: What are combinators?
+<li>W1: Combinators and variable-free computing: What are combinators?
 <li>W2-7: Combinators and language
 <ul>
 <li>W2: Projective component of CCG